hammerheim-game/hammerheim-rules/4-magic.md

 living enemy models (not Undead or Possessed) within 2" of the Priest will be lose 1 Attack during the next round of combat due to the potent fumes of the ale.
 3 Bear’s Paw Difficulty 7
-Many an armoured knight has been knocked to the ground by the surprising Strength of the followers of Taal.
+Many an armored knight has been knocked to the ground by the surprising Strength of the followers of Taal.
 Although traditionally called ‘Bear’s Paw’ this spell is sometimes referred to as ‘Moose’s Breath’ by those Ostlander’s who have felt its power.
 The Priest invokes the blessing of Taal on himself or a single friendly model within 6".
 The target receives a bonus of